collapsed-stacks/startups/questions/12460/what-are-the-factors-that-govern-how-we-need-to-price-our-product-one-time-pay.md

 - posted by: [DonQuiKong](https://stackexchange.com/users/9739821/donquikong) on 2017-04-14
 - score: 1

-<p>There are two sides here, let's start with the money. </p>
+There are two sides here, let's start with the money.

-<p>When would you agree to a regular payment?
-When to a high one time payment?</p>
+When would you agree to a regular payment?
+When to a high one time payment?

-<p>In my opinion, paying for the whole program upfront needs some trust.
-The higher the price, the more trust the customer needs to have in you and your product. </p>
+In my opinion, paying for the whole program upfront needs some trust.
+The higher the price, the more trust the customer needs to have in you and your product.

-<p>Paying for the first month, evaluating the program and then deciding if you want to keep it is easier. </p>
+Paying for the first month, evaluating the program and then deciding if you want to keep it is easier.

-<p>Another question is, how long is the program going to last?
+Another question is, how long is the program going to last?
 Do I have to buy a new one every year?
 That would essentially be like a recurring payment.
 Or is it timeless?
-Can I buy it once and use it the next ten years?</p>
+Can I buy it once and use it the next ten years?

-<p>The other side is the content.
+The other side is the content.
 Does it need regular updates?
 If yes, as a customer, I'd rather be able to stop payments if the updates stop or decline in quality.
 And what about service?
-Recurring payments mean I can expect good service or stop paying. </p>
+Recurring payments mean I can expect good service or stop paying.

-<p>That should help you decide where you stand.
-Would you rather sell new versions with customers possibly skipping a few between buys, but having the liberty to make updates irregular, or do you want to deliver a service to every customer, help them with every project and deliver content regularly?</p>
+That should help you decide where you stand.
+Would you rather sell new versions with customers possibly skipping a few between buys, but having the liberty to make updates irregular, or do you want to deliver a service to every customer, help them with every project and deliver content regularly?

-<p>Regular payments mean more responsibility for you, but also more money as no customer can skip buying an update.</p>
+Regular payments mean more responsibility for you, but also more money as no customer can skip buying an update.

 ## Answer 12496